 In September 2018, design historians gathered in New York City for this year's DHS Conference 'Design and Displacement'.
 All the more urgent in the current global landscape, the event offered a diverse range of perspectives on the topic through a fantastic programme of panels and three awe-inspiring keynotes.

-DHS Ambassadors Vivien Chan and Simon Spiers, and Student Officer Lydia Caston, documented the conference live on the DHS Ambassadors Twitter and Instagram.
+DHS Ambassadors Vivien Chan (VC) and Simon Spiers (SS), and Student Officer Lydia Caston (LC), documented the conference live on the DHS Ambassadors Twitter and Instagram.
 Continuing on from last year's blog series, this year we decided to round-up our highlights of the conference events into different themes, in order to reflect on the different discussions surrounding displacement.

 Structures and Cities